NOTE: This article was updated in June 2021 to include the latest AIS solutions.

 Here are the questions and the pointers for solutions that address each need.

 - Do you need wireless support?
 A lot of customers not only want to see AIS targets on their chartplotter or computer, but they also want to see AIS targets and get collision alarms on their mobile device such as an iPad or an Android device.
 If you are interested in this then you will want to select a transponder with built-in Wi-Fi support.
 Any of the units we sell that are identified as having Wi-Fi support will output AIS and GPS data over Wi-Fi to popular marine navigation mobile apps such as Navionics (iOS and Android), iNavX (iOS only), Time Zero iBoat (iOS) or OpenCPN (Android, Mac, PC).
-However, you might also want to select an AIS device that can also gateway and multiplex other marine data on your NMEA networks (e.g. depth, wind, heading).
+However, you might want to select an AIS device that can also gateway and multiplex other marine data on your NMEA networks (e.g. depth, wind, heading).
 For those devices, the additional instrument data is combined with the AIS and GPS data and all of the information is output to the navigation app.
+For more information, be sure to see our article titled AIS Transponders with NMEA Multiplexing: Why You Should Care.

 - Will you use a dedicated VHF antenna for AIS or use a VHF/AIS Antenna Splitter?
 All AIS transponders must be connected to a VHF antenna in order to send and receive AIS information.
 To accomplish this, you can either connect the AIS device to a dedicated VHF antenna (preferably tuned to 162 MHz) or you can use a specially-designed antenna splitter to safely share your existing VHF radio antenna with your marine VHF radio and your AIS transponder.
 If you are planning on using a dedicated antenna, then the process is pretty straightforward – select an antenna, find an antenna location free of interference from other vertical metal, install the antenna, lay the cable and plug it into your AIS device.
 Or maybe consider an antenna splitter.
 AIS transponder capable antenna splitters work really well, are fully automatic and the technology from all the major manufacturers has advanced to the point where the loss from sharing the antenna is negligible due to amplification on the receive path.
 Because of this, a majority of our customers with sailboats go with an AIS solution coupled with an antenna splitter so that they can take advantage of the VHF antenna that is installed at the top of the sailboat mast – which is the best possible place for a radio antenna.
 For power boats that already have two VHF antennas, a splitter may make most sense as well.
 We sell some AIS transponders with integrated splitters as well as models that can be coupled with separate AIS/VHF splitters.
 For more information on antenna considerations see our blog article: VHF Antenna: The most important factor for getting AIS to work well.